ProgramingHaven/GrowtopiaServer-Complete/README.md

 Before GrowtopiaNoobs left the community, GrowtopiaServer was made by him.
 That server source had errors, and a non completed to-do list.
 I Decided to complete his to-do list and share it with you guys

-[-] Refactor whole code, it is very hard readable and there might be problems with maintaining it
+[Not Yet] Refactor whole code, it is very hard readable and there might be problems with maintaining it

-[-] Try get some normal DB working or atleast save all files as BSON or some binary format
+[Not Yet] Try get some normal DB working or atleast save all files as BSON or some binary format

 [X] Write load balancer, it is very CPU expensive part because it calculates BCrypt hashes and access to database
 ```